to the Denver Joint Electrical Apprenticeship and Training Committee website.

 What Does It Take To Become An Electrician?

 First and foremost it takes hard work and discipline.
 Work ethic and work attitudes are both essential elements of becoming a successful electrician.
-During your apprenticeship you will be expected to work at least 40 hours a week while attending class two nights a week.
+During your apprenticeship you will be expected to work at least 40 hours a week while attending class one night a week.

 Being an electrician can be physically demanding.
 You would be expected to be on your feet for a lot of the day, manipulate heavy conduit, and to work in difficult places like on ladders or in small spaces.
 You could work in a variety of conditions, from outside, where you’re exposed to harsh weather, or in cramped places.
 Your work is potentially hazardous as well, as you may be exposed to electrical shocks, falling from scaffolding, or being cut with sharp tools.
 You would have to adhere to strict safety guidelines and be alert at all times.